Garbius/SEAnalogWheels/readme.md

 # Analog Wheel Controls for Space Engineers

 This is a plugin for Space Engineers that allows analog control of the brakes and throttle of wheeled vehicles.
-It runs client-side, meaning that it works in singleplayer and multiplayer games even if it's not installed on the server (don't install it on a dedicated server).
+It works in singleplayer mode but it must be installed on the server for it to work in multiplayer.
+In the latter case, it's not necessary to have it on the client.
+In other words: If you want to use this in MP, you'll have to pester your local server admins (please don't) to make them install it.

 The plugin was meant to be a proof of concept for KeenSWH to be able to test and implement a fix quickly and as such it is quite unrefined.
 One way it shows is that the braking curve (how hard it brakes depending on your input) is hard-coded.
 I basically brute-forced a bunch of numbers until I found something that works with my device.
 It can be changed in MyBrakeExtensions.UpdateBrake() to suit your needs.